Classify each of the following equations.6(x−1)+13−x=5x+76\left(x... | Study Prep in Pearson+

 Start by expanding the expression on the left side of the equation: \$6\left(x - 1\right) + 13 - x = 5x + 7$.
 Use the distributive property to multiply 6 by each term inside the parentheses.

-After expanding, combine like terms on the left side to simplify the expression.
-This means adding or subtracting the terms that contain \(x\) and the constant terms separately.
+After expanding, combine like terms on the left side to simplify the expression as much as possible.

 Next, bring all terms involving \(x\) to one side of the equation and all constant terms to the other side.
-This helps isolate the variable and makes it easier to analyze the equation.
+This will help isolate the variable.

+Simplify both sides of the equation by combining like terms again, if necessary.

+Analyze the resulting equation: if it simplifies to a true statement involving all real numbers (like \$0=0\(), it is an identity; if it results in a false statement (like \)0=5$), it is a contradiction; otherwise, it is conditional.

 Watch next